WebHare/platform/whtree/modules/system/doc/topics/internals/bootstrap.md

 - `<runonce when="aftertablecreation">`
 - `<runonce when="afterregistryupdate">`

-It will then proceed to recompile all site profiles, and wait for it to complete.
+It will then proceed to recompile all site profiles and apply WRD schema updates.
+The schema update and siteprofile compilation tasks will run in parallel.
+It will wait for both to complete.

 Broadcasts various events so everyone know there has been a softreset.
-This will trigger the webserver to reload its configuration, the adhoccahe to flush, etc
+This will trigger the webserver to reload its configuration, the adhoccache to flush, etc

 ### Debugging
 If WebHare doesn't seem to fully start (eg 'Online' doesn't appear and the webhareservice-startup script doesn't